HydroModPy/HydroModPy/docs/source/architecture/overview/mental-model-and-design-choices.rst

-These are lazy result views implemented in ``hydromodpy.results.views``: they read persisted fields, mesh geometry, and hydrographic-network roles from the run without mutating the catalog. ``hydromodpy.analysis.stream_networks`` re-routes the same distance view under the analysis subpackage.
+These are lazy result views implemented in ``hydromodpy.results.views``: they read persisted fields, mesh geometry, and hydrographic-network roles from the run without mutating the catalog.

 What is still missing is the canonical storage rule that decides which thresholded or aggregated active network should become the persisted